d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 where $k$ is the longest $n$-grams for matching.

-Based on the definition of BLEU in :eqref:`eq_bleu`, whenever the predicted sequence is the same as the label sequence, BLEU is 1.
+Based on the definition of BLEU in :eqref:`eq_bleu`, whenever the predicted sequence is the same as the target sequence, BLEU is 1.
 Moreover,
 since matching longer $n$-grams is more difficult, BLEU assigns a greater weight